-So you are a couple, and you are wondering how to start a travel blog?
+So you want to start a travel blog?

-Well, you have come to the right place, just three years me and Sabina were walking on a beach just before sunset in El Nido in the Philippines and Steve said:
+Well, fantastic!
+You’ve come to the right place, just three years ago we were walking on a beach just before sunset in El Nido in the Philippines, and Steve said:

 Wait a minute we travel so much why don’t we start a travel blog!?